 In all datasets, political-territorial identification was measured by asking respondents about their primary group of identification.
 In the analyses, the dummy variable ‘regional identification’ indicates all respondents who primarily identify with their region or linguistic community, ‘Belgian identification’ indicates all respondents who primarily identify with Belgium, ‘Other’ indicates respondents who primarily identify with their province, municipality, Europe, or other entity.
 As support for regionalization is operationalized with a measure asking respondents about their preferred division of competences between the regional and national level, ‘Belgian identification’ will be used as reference category in the analyses, so that the results show differences between respondents who primarily identify with their region as compared to respondents who primarily identify as Belgian.
 Descriptive statistics of all used variables are included in Appendix C.

-In addition to the dependent and explanatory variables of interest, the analyses control for the most established alternative explanations and covariates for attitudes about the division of competences between government levels: economic utilitarian calculation, political awareness, and socio-demographics (Henderson et al. 2014; blinded for review).
+In addition to the dependent and explanatory variables of interest, the analyses control for the most established alternative explanations and covariates for attitudes about the division of competences between government levels: economic utilitarian calculation, political awareness, and socio-demographics (Henderson et al. 2014; Verhaegen et al. 2018).
 Including these alternative explanations allows us to draw conclusions about the relationship between the cohorts respondents are part of and their political-territorial identification on the one hand, and their support for regionalization on the other, independent of potential covariation with respondents’ socio-economic position, political awareness and socio-demographics (Svallfors 2010).

 Methods